GeekMasher/presentations/presentations/2023-05-Defcon44131/slides.md

 - Running CodeQL to do research
 - Introduction to Query writing

-*Questions during presentation is welcome!*
+*Questions during presentation are welcome!*

 ---
 # :mag: Static Code Analysis Basics